Selection & Consideration for Rosters

 We have our failures, to be sure.
 We do not succeed with every team and every player.
 Indeed, there are players who leave the program, though our attrition is quite low.
 When they leave, it is because we either could not help them further, or because they felt their baseball objectives would be better met elsewhere.
 We do not take temporary players or extra players to a tournament to bolster our rosters.
 We do not field “Showcase” teams; Our teams play great competition, wherever that takes us.
 We do not do Parent-Coached baseball.
 Parents are not in the dugout or on the field.
 Period.
 We have no roles for parents as scorekeepers or statisticians.

 The New England Ruffnecks stand out at a time when there is considerable confusion regarding the options for baseball instruction, participation, and development.
-There are literally hundreds of options for players graduating from the Little League diamond to life on the Big Diamond.
-“Daddy Ball” teams, facility-based teams, “elite” teams, “scout” teams, and “prospect” teams litter the landscape, often making claims that are not be supported by what they deliver.
+“Daddy Ball” teams, facility-based teams, “elite” teams, “scout” teams, and “prospect” teams litter the landscape, often making claims that are not supported by what they deliver.
 New teams crop up each year, often formed by parents, coached by parents, or led by parents with the ability to rally a group of kids and families.
 Some programs enjoy short-term success, and some are sustained only as long as those parents or coaches have a child in the program.

 The Ruffnecks are not the only choice.
-There are several other fine programs working hard with good players.
+There are several other fine programs with good coaches and good players.
 But thoughtful families must navigate the landscape carefully and thoughtfully.
 The good choices are not simple and certainly not plentiful.

 The Ruffnecks are committed to keeping our objectives simple: At the younger ages we prepare players for high school varsity competition.
 From 15U and up, we are a college development program.
 This does not mean that every 13 year old who enters our program will go on to play college, but it does mean that our curriculum is designed along that track.
 We do not select the biggest, baddest, players at 13, nor do we care.
 We do however, attract good players who become better, and eventually many of them become very good players.

 We absolutely believe in a steady addition of “new blood” and consider new candidates for every roster, every year.
 However, we are selective.
-Rosters expand as the teams get older and roles become more defined.
 We do not take players who cannot contribute.
-Players play, though there exists a meritocracy.
+Players play, though there are measures of meritocracy.
 We encourage multi-sport athletes and believe they are among the best baseball players in the long run.
 As players grow through the system, they develop a self awareness about themselves as student-athletes.
 This means that they begin to realize what kind of ballplayer they may become at the next level and what colleges and universities are realistic.
 Indeed, the focus on their development is not entirely as baseball players since no program can wave a magic wand to get a sub-par student recruited to an academic institution.
-Ruffnecks rosters are assembled with four criteria as the principle determining factors:
+Ruffnecks rosters are assembled with four criteria as principle determining factors:

 - Age & Graduation Class (HS).
 Is the player young for his class or age appropriate?